Posts

 Image

-Treasure what you have now One day my grandfather came home and asked me to get a carton of cigarettes out of the back seat of the car.
+The Dog Who Taught Me Faithfulness: Love, Loss, and the Gift of Today The Day Fido Came Home One day my grandfather came home and asked me to get a carton of cigarettes out of the back seat of the car.
 He had a grin on his face so I knew he was up to something.
-I hurried out in my eight year old body wondering what the real story was.
-And inside a box, was a little black mutt with a white spot on his chest.
+I hurried out in my eight-year-old body wondering what the real story was.
+And inside a box was a little black mutt with a white spot on his chest.
 I named him Fido.
 I have no idea what kind of dog he was.
 Mutt about sums it up, but he was a mutt full of love and energy!
-Fido was awesome.
-Everyday after school he would run across the street from playing with the neighbors dogs to come play with me.
-I never got my books in the door.
-I had to set them down and play for an hour or so before i finally went in to do some homework.
-This routine went on for much of Fido's short life.
-One day, i made it home and actually made it in the back door.
-I was shocked that i actually made it inside the house and was able to put my books on t...
+That was the start of one of the most meaningful friendships I ever had as a kid.
+It didn't come wrapped in fancy paper.
+It didn't come with a pedigree or a training certificate.
+It came in a cardboard box from the back seat of a beat-up car — and it changed my childhood forever.
+You see, God has a way of sending us gifts in the most unexpected packaging.
+I didn't know it at the time, but that little dog would teach me more about love, loyalt...